 CO2eunspecified = Annual metric tons of CO2e from unspecified imported electricity calculated pursuant to MRR 95111(b)(1).

 CO2especified = Annual metric tons of CO2e from imported electricity from specified sources that meet the requirements of MRR section 95111(b)(2).
-For EIM Participating Resource Scheduling Coordinators this includes electricity that is imported into California through CAISO's EIM.
+For CAISO Scheduling Coordinators this includes electricity that is imported into California through CAISO's WEIM and via the EDAM through the WEIM.

 CO2especified-not covered = Annual metric tons of CO2e without a compliance obligation pursuant to section 95852.2. from specified sources that meet the requirements in MRR section 95111(b)(2).